jasondavies/floating-point-binary-gcd/benchmarks.md

 # Benchmark Results

-T4/H100/B200 sections were generated from Modal runs on 2026-03-17 08:51 UTC.
+This checked-in snapshot was assembled from Modal runs on 2026-03-17.
-A100 exact-model sections were assembled from Modal runs on 2026-03-17, with missing cells filled by additional exact-model sampling runs.
+The benchmark harness is `run_modal_repeats.py`, with the A100 exact-model sections split by the exact GPU model returned by Modal.

 Run parameters: